oliveroneill/todserver/README.md

 Here you'll configure the `apikey` key from Firebase for `android` and `key_path` for `ios` to point to a .p12 certificate for APNS.

+You may also be required to specify a token for APNS if setting the server up with a production certificate.
+The token will be your bundle identifier.
+This should be set in `tripwatcher/main.go` in the `sendNotification` function.

 ## Development
 Tripwatcher works by regularly searching Google Maps for routes that match the user's query, if the trip duration suddenly takes a lot longer (due to traffic,